test-unit/test-unit/README.md

 Exception:

-  * lib/test/unit/diff.rb is a double license of the Ruby license and PSF license.
+  * lib/test/unit/diff.rb is a triple license of the Ruby license, PSF license and LGPLv2.1 or later.

   * lib/test-unit.rb is a dual license of the Ruby license and LGPLv2.1 or later.